gpivaro/4_Pandas_Homework/README.md

 ### Scores by School Size

-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+* A table that breaks down school performances based on an approximation of school size (Small, Medium, Large).

 ### Scores by School Type

-* Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+* A table that breaks down school performances based on school type (Charter vs. District).